AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 “StringEquals”: {

-- AWS validates the External ID before issuing temporary credentials
+- AWS validates the External ID before issuing short-lived credentials.

 Cross-Account Discovery: Managing Multiple AWS Accounts in Your CMDB

-For organizations using AWS Organizations, Assume Role with External ID is the foundation of a scalable multi-account discovery architecture.
+For organisations using AWS Organizations, Assume Role with External ID is the foundation of a multi-account discovery architecture.
+You configure a central discovery account, then establish trust relationships to each target account, each with its own role, scoped permissions, and an External ID condition.

 Step 1: Create a dedicated Discovery Account (or designate an existing central management account).
 The CMDB discovery engine authenticates with an IAM role or user in this account.